Inference for Large-Scale Linear Systems with Known Coefficients: Applications

-where the first equality must hold for all $1\leq k\leq M$, $i \in \{1,2\}$, and $d\in \{0,1\}$.
-It follows from \eqref{ex:nonln2} that testing whether a particular $(\alpha,\beta)$ belongs to the identified set is a special case of \eqref{eq:null}.
+where the first equality must hold for all $1\leq k\leq M$, $i \in \{1,2\}$, and $w\in \{0,1\}$.
+In the context of \cite{honorelleras2006bounds} analysis of the war on cancer, \eqref{ex:nonln2} yields $p = 141$ equality restrictions on $d = 4900$ parameters.
+It follows from the representation in \eqref{ex:nonln2} that testing whether a particular $(\alpha,\beta)$ belongs to the identified set is a special case of \eqref{eq:null}.
 Through test inversion, the results in this paper therefore allow us to construct a confidence region for the identified set that satisfies the coverage requirement proposed by \cite{imbens:manski:2004}.
-We note that, in a similar fashsion, our results also apply to the dynamic discrete choice model of \cite{honore2006bounds}.
+We note that, in a similar fashion, our results also apply to the dynamic discrete choice model of \cite{honore2006bounds}.

 \end{example}